FOOD & WINE

 Ghost Rock Wines Photograph by Kylie Bell

-Ghost Rock Vineyard and Cellar Door is a long-time local favorite, and one of the first cellar doors to open in our region.
-Ghost Rock is a stunning venue and is only a stone's throw from the ocean; with views of the sea and vineyard from the cellar door and dining spaces.
-This is a must-visit cellar door experience on the Central North Coast of Tasmania.
-Wine tastings, sales and lunch are available for visitors, also featuring local produce.
-Ghost Rock is also closely located to the city of Devonport, Spirit of Tasmania terminal, Devonport Airport, as well as Narawntapu National Park and the parks Visitor Centre.
+Ghost Rock Vineyard and Cellar Door is a long-time local favourite and one of the first cellar doors to open in the region.
+This stunning venue is just a stone’s throw from the ocean, with views of both sea and vineyard from the cellar door and dining spaces.
+It’s a must-visit experience on the Central North Coast of Tasmania.

 Close by attractions: Hawley Beach Walking Trail, Latrobe, Reliquarie, House of Anvers, Narawntapu National Park and Visitor Centre.